raihanbashir/amfoss-tasks/Introspection/README.md

 I realised that i enjoyed programming when i first learned python in the 7th grade.
 The idea of creating a something to get the solution of the problem presented before me was something that apealed to me.
 I am a hard worker and can stay focused on any task given to me.
 I have been known to be lazy but i think that enables me to figure out the most efficient method to solve any given task.
-Im not one to pass up any of the opurtunities presented to me and will do my best to make sure to come out on top
+Im not one to pass up any of the oppurtunities presented to me and will do my best to make sure to come out on top
 ### What is your plan for the next 6 months?
 I plan on learning as many programming languages necessary to become a jack of all trades, so that I can figure what I want to specialise in be it Artificial Intelligence or Web Developement